shazChaudhry/docker-metricbeat/README.md

 **Prerequisite**
 * Elasticsearch, _(Logstash optional)_ and Kibana are up and running
-* Elasticsearch port 9200 is open for filebeat to send logs to
+* Elasticsearch port 9200 is open for metricbeat to send logs to
 * Latest version of Docker is installed (this metricbeat image has been tested on Docker 17.06.0-ce)

 **System-Level Monitoring**<br>
 Deploy Metricbeat on all your hosts, connect it to Elasticsearch and voila: you get system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on your systems.

 Build metricmeat image ensuring that config/metricmeat.yml is configured as appropriate for your system or as per your requirements:
 ```